QPalmer/Pico-Gym-Write-Ups/cryptography/easy1/README.md

 # Easy1
 * **Points:** 100
 * **Category:** Cryptography
+* **Challenge Year:** 2019

-### Description
+## Description
 > The one time pad can be cryptographically secure, but not when you know the key.
 Can you solve this?
-We've given you the encrypted flag, key, and a table to help UFJKXQZQUNB with the key of SOLVECRYPTO.
-Can you use this table to solve it?.
+> We've given you the encrypted flag, key, and a table to help UFJKXQZQUNB with the key of SOLVECRYPTO.
+> Can you use this table to solve it?.
+>

 ```